How To Create Access Rights In Custom Module

 ➢ name – We can write any name, which you want.

 ➢ model_id/id – Write the model name of your class.
 Syntax: model_id/id- model is a default syntax, then we write a model name(Ex- product_details) like this: model_product_details.

-➢ group_id/id – Here we write the group name(id), which we created in (.xml) file like this: group_manager.
-Here manager specifies that this rule is for manager group.
+➢ group_id/id – Here, we write the group name(id), which we created in (.xml) file like this: group_manager.
+Here manager specifies that this rule is for the manager group.

 Now that we have written the groups in the CSV file, we have the rules, but in the CSV file, they link to a (group_manager & group_user), which we still have not made anywhere.

 So, let’s create .xml file:-

 First of all, we create a category because groups are defined under the category.